Ashwin Kumar Lakshmikanthan: Films

 At the start of his film career, Ashwin Kumar played a minor role in Mani Ratnam's O Kadhal Kanmani as a colleague of Dulquer Salmaan's character.
 He had portrayed the role of Dhruv Vikram’s brother in the film Adithya Varma.

-In April 2021 Indiaglitz reported that he would be playing the lead in the romantic comedy movie Enna Solla Pogirai directed by debutante Hariharan for Trident Arts productions.
+He played the lead in the romantic comedy movie Enna Solla Pogirai (2022).
+During the audio launch of Enna Solla Pogirai, Ashwin's speech that he had dozed halfway through the narration of 40 stories due to weak scripts, stirred controversy.
+Later he apologised, stating that he was completely distorted by fans' love and never intended to disrespect anyone.
 The film was released on the week of Pongal 2022 and a critic with the Times of India wrote "Ashwin makes a confident leap to leading man".

-He made his Telugu debut with Meet Cute, an anthology film directed by debutante Deepthi Ghanta and produced by Nani under his banner Wall Poster Cinema.
+He made his Telugu debut with Meet Cute, an anthology film directed by debutante Deepthi Ghanta and produced by Nani.
 This Telugu anthology consists of five conversational shorts on modern-day relationships.
-He played the lead role in the segment, Meet the boy and in the review, ottplay.com wrote "Ashwin, exuding charm, is the surprise package".
+He played the lead role in the segment, Meet the boy.
 He had next played the lead in Prabhu Solomon’s film, titled Sembi, alongside actors Kovai Sarala and Thambi Ramaiah.
 Touted to be an intense social drama, set against the backdrop of Kodaikanal, the film was produced by Trident Arts.
 The film received highly positive reviews from critics and audiences upon release and Ashwin’s performance as a lawyer, a nameless saviour was widely appreciated.
 A critic from Sakshi Post wrote "Ashwin Kumar as a lawyer keeps the audience on the egde of their seats in the second half with his brilliant show.
 He has made full use of the opportunity to prove his acting prowess".

-He has been roped in to play the lead in a romantic thriller film, to be directed by Dejavu fame Arvindh Srinivasan for Zhen Studios.
+He is next playing the lead in the action thriller film titled Nodikku Nodi, directed by Vijay Adhiraj alongside actors Shaam and Narain.

-Web series
+Web Series

 Ashwin Kumar had a lead role in Thanthu Vitten Ennai, a web series produced by Zee5.
-He was also part of the multilingual, horror-thriller web series Live Telecast directed by Venkat Prabhu for Disney+ Hotstar.
+He was also part of the horror-thriller web series Live Telecast directed by Venkat Prabhu for Disney+ Hotstar.
+He is next playing the lead as a Police officer in the crime thriller, titled Dhoolpet Police station.
+This series is set to stream on Aha Tamil and explores themes on crime and power.

 Music videos and model work

-Ashwin Kumar is the lead actor in the music videos "Cloning Kadhal", "Rhythm of Life" (Sony Music), "Shades of Kadhal", "Kutty Pattas" (Sony Music), "Criminal Crush", "Loner", "Adipoli" (Think Music), "Baby Nee Sugar", "Yaathi Yaathi" (Sony Music) and "Vaadi Vaadi" (Think Music).
+Ashwin Kumar is the lead actor in the music videos "Cloning Kadhal", "Rhythm of Life" (Sony Music), "Shades of Kadhal", "Kutty Pattas" (Sony Music), "Criminal Crush", "Loner", "Adipoli" (Think Music), "Baby Nee Sugar", "Yaathi Yaathi" (Sony Music), "Vaadi Vaadi" (Think Music), "VannaMayilae" (Noise and Grains) and "Adada" (VYRLOriginals).

 He had given voice-over in the music audio 11:11 – Guru undu Bhayamillai, composed by Ady Kriz.
 As a model, he has worked in multiple TV commercials and print adverts for various brands.
-He is the brand ambassador of Tamil pay television channel, Zee Thirai.
+He was a brand ambassador of Zee Thirai.